If you are a contractor or a client, here is the information that you need to know:

-Real bricks and fake bricks are currently a staple on the home decor scene : when used as a wall covering material, they add a lot of warmth and character to an interior decor.
+Real bricks and fake bricks are currently a staple on the home decor scene: when used as a wall covering material, they add a lot of warmth and character to interior decor.
 Learn more about the different characteristics of this material, which is durable and stylish.

 Brick is often used for chimneys, kitchens, living rooms or bedrooms.
 In many cases, only one or two of the walls are covered in bricks, giving a nice contrasting effect.
 The style is at once modern and traditional, in addition to being very sophisticated.

 Real brick, when used as a wall covering, is the same as a traditional masonry brick.
 Empty bricks are usually covered.
-This material is mostly made of baked clay to which fibers or sand are sometimes added.
+This material is mostly made of baked clay to which fibres or sand are sometimes added.
+As for outdoor installation, brick used on interior walls is bonded to the wall surface and mortar is used for the joints.
+The surface must be prepared, either by applying primer if the wall is virgin or by soft sanding if it is already painted.

 The installation process for an interior brick wall is the same as that of an exterior brick wall: the bricks are glued to the wall and mortar is used between the joints.
 The surface has to be prepared beforehand.
 If the wall is untouched, a layer of primer will do the trick and if the wall has already been painted, the surface can be evened out using sandpaper.
 Installing bricks can be a rather complicated process and in order to do a good job, one needs to have a bit of knowledge about masonry.